gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 ### Create container

-- we can use `docker run` command to run the image by creating a container
+- we can use `docker run` command to create a container
-- `-p` flag is used to do port binding
+- `-p` flag is used to do port binding between host and container
-    - Here, We have mapped container port 8501 to the host port 8003
+    - Here, we have mapped container port 8501 to the host port 8003
     - Http requests coming on host port 8003 will be port forwarded to container port 8501 and will be served
 - `-d` can be used to run the container in detached mode
 - `--name` flag is used to provide the name of the container